-Program: Artificial Intelligence & Data Science S.Y B.Tech Semester: IV Course: Universal Human Values (DJ19IHC1) 7700 Course: Universal Human Values Tutorial(DJ19IHT1) W. DA
+Program: Artificial Intelligence & Machine Learning S.Y.
+Semester: B.Tech IV

+Course: Universal Human Values (DJ19IHC1)

+Course: Universal Human Values Tutorial (DJ19IHT1)

-Prerequisite: Knowledge of
+Prerequisite:

-- 1. Development of a holistic perspective based on self-exploration about themselves (human being), family, society, and nature/existence. - 2.
-Understanding (or developing clarity) of the harmony in the human being, family, society, and nature/existence - 3.
-Strengthening of self-reflection. - 4.
-Development of commitment and courage to act.
+1. Development of a holistic perspective based on self-exploration about themselves (human being), family, society, and nature/existence.

+2. Understanding (or developing clarity) of the harmony in the human being, family, society, and nature/existence

+3. Strengthening of self-reflection.

+4. Development of commitment and courage to act.

-- 1. Become more aware of themselves, and their surroundings (family, society, nature); they would become more responsible in life, and in handling problems with sustainable solutions, while keeping human relationships and human nature in mind.
-They would have better critical ability. - 2.
-Become sensitive to their commitment towards what they have understood (human values, human relationship, and human society). - 3.
-Apply what they have learnt to their own self in different day-to-day settings in real life, at least a beginning would be made in this direction.
+1. Become more aware of themselves, and their surroundings (family, society, nature); they would become more responsible in life, and in handling problems with sustainable solutions, while keeping human relationships and human nature in mind.
+They would have better critical ability.

+2. Become sensitive to their commitment towards what they have understood (human values, human relationship, and human society).

+3. Apply what they have learnt to their own self in different day-to-day settings in real life, at least a beginning would be made in this direction.